China says most rocket debris burned up during reentry

 Harvard astrophysicist Jonathan McDowell, who tracked the tumbling rocket part, said on Twitter, “An ocean reentry was always statistically the most likely.
 It appears China won its gamble… But it was still reckless.”

+People in Jordan, Oman and Saudi Arabia reported sightings of the Chinese rocket debris on social media, with scores of users posting footage of the debris piercing the early dawn skies over the Middle East.

-China’s official Xinhua News Agency said reentry occurred at 7:24 p.m. local time Saturday.
+China’s official Xinhua News Agency later clarified that reentry occurred Sunday at 10:24 a.m.
+Beijing time.
 “The vast majority of items were burned beyond recognition during the reentry process," the report said.

 Despite that, NASA Administrator Sen. Bill Nelson issued a statement saying: “It is clear that China is failing to meet responsible standards regarding their space debris.”

+The roughly 30-meter (100-foot) long rocket stage is among the biggest space debris to fall to Earth.
+China's space program, with its close military links, hasn’t said why it put the main component of the rocket into space rather than allowing it to fall back to earth soon after discharging its payload, as is usual in such operations.

-The Long March 5B rocket carried the main module of Tianhe, or Heavenly Harmony, into orbit on April 29.
+The Long March 5B rocket carried the main module of China’s first permanent space station — Tianhe, or Heavenly Harmony — into orbit on April 29.
 China plans 10 more launches to carry additional parts of the space station into orbit.

-The roughly 30-meter (100-foot) -long stage would be among the biggest space debris to fall to Earth.

-China’s first space station, Tiangong-1, crashed into the Pacific Ocean in 2016 after Beijing confirmed it had lost control.
+China’s first-ever space station, Tiangong-1, crashed into the Pacific Ocean in 2016 after Beijing confirmed it had lost control.
 In 2019, the space agency controlled the demolition of its second station, Tiangong-2, in the atmosphere.
+Both had been briefly occupied by Chinese astronauts as precursors to China's permanent station, now under construction.

 In March, debris from a Falcon 9 rocket launched by U.S. aeronautics company SpaceX fell to Earth in Washington and on the Oregon coast.

-China was heavily criticized after sending a missile to destroyed a defunct weather satellite in January 2007, creating a large field of hazardous debris imperiling satellites and other spacecraft.
+China was heavily criticized after sending a missile to destroy a defunct weather satellite in January 2007, creating a large field of hazardous debris imperiling satellites and other spacecraft.

+This story corrects the time the rocket fell on Sunday at 10:24 a.m.
+Beijing time, not 7:24 p.m.
+Saturday.

 Comments